FRC1076/ContinuingEducation/creating-a-component/README.md

 settle on a name that fits in and is properly descriptive.

 While making this repository, I changed several names as I worked.
-Always be thinking about names.
+Always be thinking about using the right/best names.

 Naming things carefully is actually important, and one of the two most difficult things in computer science.
 The other is cache-coherency and off-by-one errors.

 Here are the files for your enjoyment and enlightenment.
-You can work through thiem in this order, and things will mostly make sense.
+You can work through thiem in this order, and things should mostly make sense.

-FluxMeter_stub.py  --   write a stub for a component and even test it Adc.py             --   Freenove (a.k.a Acme) annotated code for reading data from
+* FluxMeter_stub.py  --   write a stub for a component and even test it
+* Adc.py             --   Freenove (a.k.a Acme) annotated code for reading data from
-                        an Analog to Digital Converter chip diagrams.pdf       --   the hardware view of the Freenove FluxMeter solution FluxMeter_wrap.py  --   add implementation that uses lower layers diagrams.pdf       --   the software view of the Freenove FluxMeter solution FluxMeter_on_RIO_stub.py  -- write a stub for a FluxMeter used by RoboRio diagrams.pdf       --   the hardware view of the RIO FluxMeter solution FluxMeter_on_RIO_wrap.py  -- write the implementation using wpilib fake diagrams.pdf       --   the software view of the RIO FluxMeter solution FluxMeter_improved.py  -- the final version of Freenove solution that reflects the structure preferred for FRC code on the RIO
+                          an Analog to Digital Converter chip
+* diagrams.pdf       --   the hardware view of the Freenove FluxMeter solution
+* FluxMeter_wrap.py  --   add implementation that uses lower layers
+* diagrams.pdf       --   the software view of the Freenove FluxMeter solution
+* FluxMeter_on_RIO_stub.py  -- write a stub for a FluxMeter used by RoboRio
+* diagrams.pdf       --   the hardware view of the RIO FluxMeter solution
+* FluxMeter_on_RIO_wrap.py -- write the implementation using wpilib fake
+* diagrams.pdf       --   the software view of the RIO FluxMeter solution
+* FluxMeter_improved.py  -- the final version of Freenove solution that reflects the structure preferred for FRC code on the RIO